Contributor, Benzinga

 Security

 Investing in physical gold means storing it somewhere safe and protecting it against theft or loss.
-You can store your gold in a safe in your home, in a bank safety deposit box or a vault.
+You can store your gold in a safe in your home, a bank safety deposit box, or a vault.
 Where you store your gold affects the risk of your asset being lost, damaged or stolen, with a vault being the costliest but least risky option.

 Storage and insurance are additional costs you wouldn’t have with gold mining stocks or gold ETFs.

-To protect yourself, you must use strong passwords, keep your antivirus software up to date, back up your data, monitor your network and only use reputable trading sites with strong regulatory and compliance standards.
+To protect yourself, you must use strong passwords, keep your antivirus software up to date, backup your data, monitor your network, and only use reputable trading sites with strong regulatory and compliance standards.

 Gold vs. S&P 500?
 Which Investment Is Right for You?